 Nobody knows where Cuba is headed at the moment.
 It’s been almost a year since President Obama and President Castro did away with a debilitating and antiquated travel embargo between their two nations and still predictions of Cuba’s future remain wildly speculative.
 Amidst talk of communism giving way to socialism on the streets of Havana, Cubans are acting on the impending landfall of American tourists by setting up hotels, B&Bs and independent restaurants.
 2016 promises to see another revolution in Cuba; some of it good, some of it bad, but all of it in Cuba’s own unique style.

-Avoid the ever-increasing crowds with Headwater’s Cuba Uncovered walking tour, which takes you away from the tourist traps and into the nooks and crannies of the cities and beaches where Cuban life is at its most vibrant.
+Avoid the ever-increasing crowds with an off the beaten track walking tour, which takes you away from the tourist traps and into the nooks and crannies of the cities and beaches where Cuban life is at its most vibrant.
 Traverse jungles, back alleys, colonial mansions, coffee plantations and more to the soundtrack of salsa and classic car horns.
 The time capsule has been opened – it’s time to take a look.

 The realisation may strike you, when driving the open highway in New Zealand, that there are not a lot of people around.
 Pulling into the tiny lakeside town of Wanaka, you’ll realise they’re not here either.
 The crowds on New Zealand’s south island can usually be found in the Otago region, in Dunedin or Queenstown, leaving Wanaka a relatively undisturbed haven for trekkers and those looking for scenic bliss.